Genivia/RE-flex/doc/index.md

 RE/flex generates an efficient search engine with option `-S` (or `−−find`).
-The generated search engine finds all matches while ignoring unmatched input silently, which is different from scanning, which matches all input piece-wise.
+The generated search engine finds all matches while ignoring unmatched input silently, which is different from scanning that matches all input piece-wise.

 Searching with this option is more efficient than scanning with a "catch all else" dot-rule to ignore unmatched input, as in: